will-langdale/griffonner/docs/user-guide/cli-reference.md

 **Arguments:**

-- `SOURCE` - Source file or directory containing files with frontmatter
+- `SOURCE` - Source file or directory containing files (with or without frontmatter)

 **Options:**